ehw-fit/tf-approximate/README.md

 ## Overview
 This library extends TensorFlow library by **AxConv2D** layer that implements **QuantizedConv2D** layer with approximate multiplier.
 The approximate multipliers implemeted in C/C++ are stored in [axqcovn/axmult](axqconv/axmult) folder.
 The layers optionaly allow to use *weight tuning algorithm* that tries to modify weights of the layer to minimize mean arithmetic error of the multipliers.

-For more details see paper: [ArXiv ...]().
+For more details see paper: [arXiv:1907.07229](https://arxiv.org/abs/1907.07229).
 If you use this library in your work, please use a following reference

     MRAZEK Vojtěch, VASICEK Zdenek, SEKANINA Lukas, HANIF Muhammad Abdullah and SHAFIQUE Muhammad.
 ALWANN: Automatic Layer-Wise Approximation of Deep Neural Network Accelerators without Retraining.
 To appear in ICCAD'19 2019.